Citalopram

 Citalopram, sold under the brand name Celexa among others, is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 It is used to treat major depressive disorder, obsessive compulsive disorder, panic disorder, and social phobia.
 The antidepressant effects may take one to four weeks to occur.
-It is taken by mouth.
+It is typically taken orally (swallowed by mouth).
+In some European countries, it is sometimes given intravenously (injected into a vein) to initiate treatment, before switching to the oral route of administration for continuation of treatment.
+It has also been used intravenously in other parts of the world in some other circumstances.

 Common side effects include nausea, trouble sleeping, sexual problems, shakiness, feeling tired, and sweating.
 Serious side effects include an increased risk of suicide in those under the age of 25, serotonin syndrome, glaucoma, and QT prolongation.
-It should not be used in persons who take or have recently taken a MAO inhibitor.
-Antidepressant discontinuation syndrome or persistent Post-SSRI sexual dysfunction may occur when stopped.
+It should not be used in persons who take or have recently taken an MAO inhibitor.
 There are concerns that use during pregnancy may harm the fetus.